About eight years ago, I joined an organization that was pretty serious about workplace wellness.

 But when it fails, the relationship gets damaged.
 My wife still talks about a day at work well over a decade ago that is a good example.
 A snowstorm was getting started in the city and many of her colleagues were leaving work early to make it home before the snow got bad.

 As a single mom with a young son in daycare, she had to make it across town before the daycare closes.
 For those who may not contend with snow regularly, when a snowstorm of any magnitude rolls into the city, a 30-minute commute can become a 90-minute commute pretty quickly.
 So, she asked her boss if she could leave early.

 As an hourly employee, her boss not only didn’t want to let her leave early but proceeded to give her a lecture about how she needed to have a backup plan for situations like these.
 These words, to someone who didn’t have an easy answer for a “back up plan” were at best insensitive and at worst insulting and hurtful.
-Like I said, my wife still feels the hurt all these years later.
+As I said, my wife still feels hurt all these years later.

-Learning to really care for an employees wellness is at the heart of creating a great work experience and a strong work relationship.
+Learning to really care for an employee’s wellness is at the heart of creating a great work experience and a strong work relationship.
 But, this requires that we evolve our understanding of wellness as a practice.

 Recently, the Wellness Council of America debuted a new definition of Wellness that I find really inspiring.
 Here is the core of their definition: